 What Is Workers’ Compensation Insurance?

-Workers’ Compensation—often referred to as Workmans’ Comp, Workers’ Comp, or even shortened to Work Comp—is coverage for an employee who may be injured or become ill on the job.
+Workers’ Compensation insurance (Workers’ Comp, Workmen Comp, workmen compensation, or even shortened to Work Comp) is insurance coverage for an employee who may suffer a work related injury or become ill on the job.
 Business owners need to consider this insurance coverage as part of their business insurance.

-Workers’ Compensation insurance serves two functions; the first is that the insurance protects your employees, and the second function is to protect you as the small business owner.
+Workers’ Compensation insurance serves two functions.
+The first is that the insurance protects your workers.
+The second function is to protect you as the small business owner.
 When an employee agrees to the Work Comp coverage, they are waiving their right to sue you in the case of an accident or illness.

 While specifics will vary from state to state, check with your state department of insurance for your area’s requirements, many laws concerning workers' compensation insurance protect the business in question from being sued by the injured employee for benefits beyond what the policy provides.